sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 :eval_connection_id=<connection_id>
 ```

-This parameter, when added to an embed URL, allows the embedded Sigma application to dynamically switch the Sigma database connection used for queries, based on the specified `connectionId.`
+This parameter, when added to an embed URL, allows the embedded Sigma application to dynamically switch the Sigma connection used for queries, based on the specified `connectionId.`

 This functionality is particularly useful in environments where different users or groups require access to **different data sources that share the same schema.**

 ### Key Features and Benefits:
  <ul>
-      <li><strong>Seamless Integration:</strong> By simply appending the ":eval_connection_id" parameter to the embed URL, the Sigma application can change its data source without requiring any changes to the dashboard or report setup.</li>
+      <li><strong>Seamless Integration:</strong> By simply appending the ":eval_connection_id" parameter to the embed URL, the Sigma application can change it's data source without requiring any changes to the dashboard or report setup.</li>
-      <li><strong>Dynamic Data Access:</strong> This feature enhances flexibility for single-tenant architectures.</li>
+      <li><strong>Dynamic Data Access:</strong> This feature enhances flexibility for data isolation options as well as requiring fewer workbooks.</li>
 </ul>

 ### Important Caveats:
 <ul>
-      <li><strong>Different Schema / Same Structure :</strong> The structure of the tables, the columns, and other objects within these schemas must be identical<li>
+      <li><strong>Different Schema / Same Structure :</strong> The structure of the tables, the columns, and other objects within these schemas must be identical.</li>
       <li><strong>Limited to Read-Only Features:</strong> The dynamic connection swapping feature is limited to read-only operations.
 It does not support writeback features like materialization or input tables, which means any functions involving writing data back to the database cannot use this dynamic switching mechanism.</li>
       <li><strong>Overrides User-Attributes:</strong> Using this parameter will override any configurations set via user attributes for warehouse or role switching within Sigma.
 This means the connection specified in the URL takes precedence over any user-specific settings.</li>
       <li><strong>Scheduled Exports:</strong> The data connection used will be the one specified in the URL at the time the schedule was created or last modified.</li>
       <li><strong>Immediate Exports:</strong> Immediate data exports will utilize the connection specified in the current embed URL.</li>
-      <li><strong>Session Consistency:</strong> Throughout an embed session, any workbook opened will utilize the connection ID provided in the embed URL, ensuring consistency in data source usage.</li>
+      <li><strong>Session Consistency:</strong> Throughout an embed session, any workbook opened will utilize the connectionId provided in the embed URL, ensuring consistency in data source usage.</li>
 </ul>

 ### Implementation Considerations: